MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

      1. Specify the security group to which you want to give access by selecting **Specify the security groups (Recommended)** option.
      1. Select **Apply**.

-The following section describes a step-by-step process whereby you can enable model customization of your analytics reports.
+The following section describes a step-by-step process that explains how you can enable model customization of your historical analytics reports.

-### Enable the **Embedded Power BI report extensibility - Historical data model customization (preview)** option
+### Enable the Embedded Power BI report extensibility - Historical data model customization (preview) option

-(Add a one-liner on why you need to do this step)
+You need to enable the option to be able to extend the out of box Power BI data model and add new metrics to your reports.

  1. In the site map, select **Insights** in **Operations**.
 The **Insights** page appears.
  1. On the **Insights** page, **Report settings** section, for **Embedded Power BI report extensibility - Historical data model customization (preview)**, select **Manage**.
  1. On the **Embedded Power BI report extensibility - Historical data model customization (preview)** page, set the **Enable embedded Power BI data model customization** toggle to **On**.

-Once you have enabled the **Embedded Power BI report extensibility - Historical data model customization (preview)** option, there are steps that you need to perform to execute the process.
+Once you have enabled the **Embedded Power BI report extensibility - Historical data model customization (preview)** option, there are steps that you need to perform to complete the process.

-### Step 1: Select a Power BI workspace for Historical analytics
+### Step 1: Select a Power BI workspace for historical analytics

 (Add a one-liner on why you need to do this step)